TGV: TGV Réseau

 They are formed of two power cars (8,800 kW under 25 kV – as TGV Atlantique) and eight carriages, giving a capacity of 377 seats.
 They have a top speed of 320 km/h.
 They are 200 m long and are 2.90 m wide.
-The bi-current sets weigh 383 tonnes: owing to axle-load restrictions in Belgium the tri-current sets have a series of modifications, such as the replacement of steel with aluminium and hollow axles, to reduce the weight to under 17 t per axle.
+The bi-current sets weigh 383 tonnes: owing to axle-load restrictions in Belgium the tri-current sets have a series of modifications, such as the replacement of steel with aluminum and hollow axles, to reduce the weight to under 17 t per axle.

 Owing to early complaints of uncomfortable pressure changes when entering tunnels at high speed on the LGV Atlantique, the Réseau sets are now pressure-sealed.
 They can be coupled to a Duplex set.

 TGV Duplex

 The Duplex was built to increase TGV capacity without increasing train length or the number of trains.
 Each carriage has two levels, with access doors at the lower level taking advantage of low French platforms.
 A staircase gives access to the upper level, where the gangway between carriages is located.
 There are 512 seats per set.
 On busy routes such as Paris-Marseille they are operated in pairs, providing 1,024 seats in two Duplex sets or 800 in a Duplex set plus a Reseau set.
 Each set has a wheelchair accessible compartment.

 After a lengthy development process starting in 1988 (during which they were known as the TGV-2N) the original batch of 30 was built between 1995 and 1998.
-Further deliveries started in 2000 with the Duplex fleet now totalling 160 units, making it the backbone of the SNCF TGV-fleet.
+Further deliveries started in 2000 with the Duplex fleet now totaling 160 units, making it the backbone of the SNCF TGV-fleet.
 They weigh 380 tonnes and are 200 m long, made up of two power cars and eight carriages.
-Extensive use of aluminium means that they weigh not much more than the TGV Réseau sets they supplement.
+Extensive use of aluminum means that they weigh not much more than the TGV Réseau sets they supplement.
 The bi-current power cars provide 8,800 kW, and they have a slightly increased speed of 320 km/h.

-Duplex TGVs are now operating on all of the French high speed lines.
+Duplex TGVs run on all of French high-speed lines.